Srz97/Rock-paper-scissors-Game/README.md

 # General Features

-For the layout of the page, I chose to create a game window with two buttons on the left top corner which makes it clear for the user if they want to have a look at rules on how to play? or just reset the game after playing it once.
+For the layout of the page, I chose to create a game window with one button on the top which makes it clear for the user if they want to have a look at rules on how to play?.
 Upon click on the Rules button,I chose to have the rules accessible in a modal Box  which is displayed on top of the current page.
 Which further explains the  "Rock, paper, scissors" game in order to avoid any confusion about the result I chose to display their symbols along with their meanings which is aimed to clarify the user and to have full confidence over the game.

+Features

+- Choose between Rock, Paper, and Scissors.
+- Instantly see the computer's choice.
+- Receive immediate feedback on the game's outcome.
+- Keep track of your score against the computer.
+- Automatically reset the game to start again.

   ![Image Two](assets/images/image-three.png)